 Why should I join now?
 My child is only two years old.

 It is never too soon to be a part of the Jewish community.
 While we often think that synagogues are around to “teach Judaism” to our children, the synagogue’s greatest purpose is to support and to enrich each of us so that our own confidence as Jews can become the example from which our children will learn.
 Synagogues provide ongoing opportunities to study, experience, and enjoy being connected to a Jewish community.
 We support this by offering reduced dues to young families.
 We offer special programs for families with young children and a monthly Intergenerational Shabbat service.
-Shelley Hedrick, our Early Childhood Director, is a great person to help you.
-You can reach Shelley at email@example.com.
+Becca, our Early Childhood Director, is a great person to help you.
+You can reach Becca Browar at firstname.lastname@example.org.

 My kids are grown.
 What do I need a synagogue for?